The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

 This guide covers creation of simple hierarchical chip level macro.
 Memory macro is hardened and then the hardened design is used to showcase the integration flow in chip level macros.

-.. todo:: Use more word of hierarchical
-.. todo:: Spell check

 Hardening the mem_1r1w macro block
 --------------------------------------------------------------------------------